dmakvh/eureka/Getting-started-with-Eureka.md

 The setups involve the following

 * Eureka Server
-* Eureka Client for the client
+* Eureka Client for the application client
-* Eureka Client for the service
+* Eureka Client for the application service

 Eureka can be run in both the AWS and the non-AWS environments.
 Following are the prerequisites.